-A. Requesting Services and Certification through SISP
+A. Requesting Inspection and Certification through SISP

-The NOAA Seafood Inspection Program launched a website through which current and new customers must now request health certificates and catch documents for export to the European Union (EU).
-The online system streamlines and simplifies the process to request export certification services.
-All requests for EU Export Health Certificates must now be submitted through the SIP's Online Request System at https://seafoodinspection.nmfs.noaa.gov/customer/customerlogin.html.
-New customers will follow the online instructions to setup an account, and returning customers simply sign in to their account.
+All requests for inspection services must be submitted through the SISP Online Request System at https://seafoodinspection.nmfs.noaa.gov/customer/customerlogin.html.
+New customers will follow the online instructions to set up an account, and returning customers will sign in to their existing account.